 At the end of the 5th century, Rhodes was known as one of the greatest naval powers.
 The fourth century BC, the island of Kos has a great prosperity known, partly because of Hippocrates doctors school who was born here.
 He invented the "The Hippocratic Oath" which nowadays is made by doctors at their graduation.

-During the Hellenistic and Roman years, Rhodes and Kos were important cultural centers.
-During the Byzantine period these islands were attacked by Persians, Arabs, Venetians and Crusade sailors.
-In 1309 the islands were occupied by the Knights of the Order of St. John until in 1522 the Turks took over.
-In 1821, the Greek revolt against the Turks and the Dodecanese have been fighting with the rest of Greece against the Turks.
-Yet they can regain their liberty not because they served as a "return true".
-Evia was returned to Greece by the Turks in exchange for the Dodecanese.
-In 1912 Italy occupied the Dodecanese and until 1948 they were given back to Greece.
+During the Hellenistic and Roman years, Rhodes and Kos were important cultural centres.
+During the Byzantine period, these islands were attacked by Persians, Arabs, Venetians and Crusade sailors.
+In 1309 the islands were occupied by the Knights of the Order of St. John until in 1522 when the Turks took over.
+In 1821 was the Greek revolt against the Turks and the Dodecanese have been fighting together with the rest of Greece against the Turks.
+Yet they still didn’t regain their liberty because they served as an exchange item for Evia which was returned to Greece by the Turks in exchange for the Dodecanese.
+In 1912 Italy occupied the Dodecanese and not until 1948 were they given back to Greece.

 Text: Yorgos and Wendy Nikolidakis - Revised by Maxine van Hoften Gee